 But before you get too comfortable with those definitions, you need to understand how each of those terms is loaded with its own history and politics.
 The U.S. census officially began using the word "Hispanic" in 1980 as an umbrella term for Americans with origins in Spanish-speaking countries.
 But not everybody was comfortable with that term.

-Rolando Romero is chair of the Department of Latina/Latino Studies at the University of Illinois at Urbana-Champaign.
+Rolando Romero was chair of the Department of Latina/Latino Studies at the University of Illinois at Urbana-Champaign when we spoke to him in 2018 (he is now associate professor emeritus).
 Romero was born in Mexico and emigrated to the U.S. at 13 years old.
 For him and many others, the word "Hispanic" is too tied to Spain and doesn't reflect the lived experience of Latino communities in America, most of which have ties to Latin America.

 Romero prefers "Latino," but believes it should only be used to describe Latinos in the U.S., not people living in Latin American countries.
 And even then, he thinks that Latino falls short of describing most Latinos' self-identity.